Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Model Representation of the Spectrogram

 where $a_{j,h,t}$ is the amplitude of the $h$th harmonic of the $j$th tone in the $t$th time frame, and $f_{j,h,t}$ is the respective frequency.
 For the log-frequency spectrogram $U[\alpha,t]$, this transforms to the following approximation:

 with $\alpha_{j,h,t}=\alpha(f_{j,h,t})=\alpha((1+b_{j,t}h^2)^{1/2}h)+\alpha(f_{j,1,t}^\circ)$.

 We further make the simplifying assumption that the sound of a musical instrument is constant over the duration of a tone and that the relation of the amplitudes of the harmonics is constant with respect to pitch and volume.
-In practice, this introduces a certain error, but we will later take measures in order to mitigate it.
 We thus save the relative amplitudes of the instruments in a \emph{dictionary}, which is a matrix $D\in[0,1]^{N_{\mathrm{har}}\times N_{\mathrm{pat}}}$.
-Introducing an overall amplitude $a_{j,t}$ for each tone, we can express $a_{j,h,t}=D[h,\eta_{j,t}]\,a_{j,t}$, where $\eta_{j,t}$ is the instrument by which the tone is played.
+Introducing an overall amplitude $a_{j,t}$ for each tone, we can express $a_{j,h,t}=D[h,\eta_{j,t}]\,a_{j,t}$, where $\eta_{j,t}$ is the instrument by which the tone is played. {For practical acoustic instruments, this assumption is never fully satisfied, so the deviation between the modeled amplitudes and the true amplitudes introduces a certain error.
+However, we will later apply a \emph{spectral masking} step (Section \ref{sec:masking}) that restores the amplitudes of each harmonic directly from the recording in order to mitigate this error in the final output.}

 Our pursuit algorithm can now be applied to \eqref{eq:umodel} by setting the patterns as:

 with $\theta_{j,t}=(\sigma_{j,t},b_{j,t})$ and $\mu_{j,t}=\alpha(f_{j,1,t}^\circ)$, according to the notation from \eqref{eq:approx} with time dependency added.
 The initial value is $\theta_{\mathrm{nil}}=(1/(2\pi\zeta),0)$.